 THE IMPACTS OF LANDFILLING ORGANIC WASTE

-In the landfill, putrescible materials decompose very slowly and release acidic water.
-Mixed with rainwater, this acidic juice (leachate) filters through the accumulated garbage and carries all kinds of contaminants (bacteria, chemical pollutants or heavy metals).
-Because of this phenomenon, the burial of garbage presents a potential significant pollution of groundwater and surface water.
+At the landfill, putrescible materials decompose very slowly and release acid-laden water.
+Mixed with rainwater, this acidic juice (leachate) filters through the accumulated garbage and causes all kinds of contaminants (bacteria, chemical pollutants or heavy metals).
+Because of this phenomenon, the burial of garbage has a significant potential for groundwater and surface water pollution.

-HOW IT WORKS ?
+HOW DOES IT WORK?